Warren & Migliaccio, L.L.P.

 Can Troy Capital sue for debts they can’t prove?

-✉️ File a formal Answer disputing claims
+✉️ File a formal Answer disputing the claims

-⚖️ Force them to validate debt ownership/amounts
+⚖️ Force them to validate ownership and debt amounts

-📅 Track statute of limitations expiration dates
+📅 Track statute of limitations deadlines to prevent revival of expired claims

 Schedule a Free Consultation With Our Texas Debt Defense Lawyers